DHAmber/DHAmber.github.io/about.md

 Please visit my [Google Scholar profile](https://scholar.google.com/citations?hl=en&user=yRhmVjoAAAAJ) for more details.

-Prior to joining IIT Delhi, I worked as an assistant professor (SS) at UPES, Dehradun, for around 4years, and Prior to that, I served as an Assistant Professor at PVPPCoE Mumbai and SPIT Mumbai for a period of around 1year and 4 months respectively.
+Prior to joining IIT Delhi, I worked as an assistant professor (SS) at UPES, Dehradun, for around 4years, and prior to that, I served as an Assistant Professor at PVPPCoE Mumbai and SPIT Mumbai for a period of around 1year and 4 months, respectively.
 I received my Master's degree in Computer Science and Engineering from the [Indian Institute of Technology (Formerly Indian School of Mines), Dhanbad](https://www.iitism.ac.in/).

 Please find my [**CV**](https://github.com/DHAmber/amber.github.io/blob/master/Amber_Hayat_Resume%20.pdf).

 # <center>News</center>

 **May 2025:**
-*Received **IEEE Travel Grant** of 1500 USD for attending and presenting Summer School in Biometrics in Alghero,Italy.
+*Received **IEEE Travel Grant** of 1500 USD for attending and presenting Summer School in Biometrics in Alghero, Italy.

  **July 2025:**
 *Received **Best Presentation Award** at IEEE CIS Summer School on Emerging Trends in Computational Intelligence, Deep Learning, and Large Language Models  in IIT Indore.

 **Jan 2024:**
-*Received  **Outstanding Performance Award** and **IEEE Travel Grant** of 1000 USD for attending and presenting Winter School in Biometrics in Shenzhen, China.
+*Received  **Outstanding Performance Award** and **IEEE Travel Grant** of 1000 USD for attending and presenting the Winter School in Biometrics in Shenzhen, China.

 **July 2025:**
 *Paper published in **Q1:Expert Systems with Applications**